libp2p/connectivity-site/content/pages/index.md

           and managing a domain is too cumbersome.
 To resolve this there are currently two solutions.

-          1. There is now a service run by the [Shipyard team](https://ipshipyard.com) at libp2p.direct to grant users peerID-based domain names so they can use ACME to issue a [Let's Encrypt](https://letsencrypt.org/) certificate for every libp2p node.
+          1. AutoTLS is a service run by the [Shipyard team](https://ipshipyard.com) granting users a DNS name unique to their PeerID at `[PeerID].libp2p.direct` so they can use ACME to issue a [Let's Encrypt](https://letsencrypt.org/) wildcard TLS certificate for every libp2p node.
-          See <blog post> for more information.
+          See [AutoTLS Release Blog Post](https://blog.libp2p.io/autotls) for more information.
           2. Let's Encrypt is [starting to support IP certificates](https://letsencrypt.org/2025/01/16/6-day-and-ip-certs/).
           While these are great and remove a dependency on libp2p.direct, they are not usable unless the node can run on port 80 or 443 which is a difficult restriction (e.g. requires explicit port forwarding vs automatic port mapping, some ISPs block those ports, fails with multiple nodes